-Mr Robert Waring (BEc, CA, FCIS, FFin, FAICD) has over 40 years' worth of experience in financial and corporate roles, including over 25 years in Company Secretarial roles for ASX-listed companies, and over 20 years as a Director of ASX-listed companies.
-Mr Waring has significant company secretarial experience for both listed and unlisted companies, and is currently serving as Company Secretary for ASX-listed companies Aeris Environmental Ltd and Xref Limited, and as a Non-Executive Director and Company Secretary for R3D Resources Limited.
+Mr Robert Waring (BEc, CA, FCIS, FFin, FAICD) has over 40 years' worth of experience in financial and corporate roles, including over 30 years in Company Secretarial roles for ASX-listed companies, and over 20 years as a Director of ASX-listed companies.
+Mr Waring has significant company secretarial experience for both listed and unlisted companies, and is currently serving as Company Secretary for ASX-listed companies Aeris Environmental Ltd and Xref Limited.
 He is a Director of Oakhill Hamilton Pty Ltd, which provides secretarial and corporate advisory services to a range of listed and unlisted companies.
 Appointed as Company Secretary on 9 July 2015.